gghindu/modhelp/soft_rejections/vague_learning.md

 ```
 Your entry is denied, because this server does not serve as a general introduction to Hinduism.
-This decision is final, and permanent.

 Your purpose is better served using a more structured approach.
+(This decision is final.)

-As a courtesy, we have compiled a few links to better help you navigate the basics of subject.
+As a courtesy, we have compiled a few pointers to better help you navigate the basics of subject.

 The following is a quick rundown of basic Hindu beliefs:
 - **Moksha**: our ultimate goal is spiritual union with God, at which point we escape Samsara